thindil/steamsky/README.md

 see [CONTRIBUTING.md](bin/doc/CONTRIBUTING.md)

 ## Licenses
-The game is made available under the [GPLv3](bin/doc/COPYING) license.
+The game is available under the GPLv3 license.

 The XmlAda library distributed with the game are also under the GPLv3 license.